postsharp/Metalama.Documentation/content/conceptual/aspects/aspect-composition.md

 2. _Depth Level_ of target declarations.
 Every declaration in the compilation is assigned a _depth level_.
 Within the same aspect layer, declarations are processed by order of increasing depth, i.e. base classes are visited before derived classes, types before their members, and so on.

-Aspects and advice in the same layer and applied to declarations of the same depth are executed in undetermined order and may be executed concurrently on several threads.
+Aspects and advice in the same layer and applied to declarations of the same depth are executed in an undetermined order and may be executed concurrently on several threads.

 ## 2. Code model versioning

 Since the code model only represents declarations but does not give access to implementations such as method bodies or initializers, the only kinds of advice that affect the code model are introductions and interface implementations.
-Overriding an existing method does not affect the code model because it only overrides its implementation.
+Overriding an existing method does not affect the code model because it merely overrides its implementation.

 For each aspect layer and depth level, Metalama will create a new version of the code model that reflects the changes done by the previous aspect layer or depth level.

-Therefore, if an aspect introduces a member into a type, the next aspects will see that new member in the code model and will be able to advise it.
+Therefore, if an aspect introduces a member into a type, the next aspects will see that new member in the code model and may advise it.

-To ensure the consistency of this model, aspects cannot provide outputs to previous aspects, or to declarations that are not "under" the current target.
+To ensure the consistency of this model, aspects cannot provide outputs to previous aspects, or to declarations that are not below the current target.

 ## 3. Safe composition of advice

-When several aspects that are not aware of each other add advice on the same declaration, Metalama guarantees that the resulting code will be correct.
+When several aspects that are not aware of each other add advice to the same declaration, Metalama guarantees that the resulting code will be correct.

 For instance, if two aspects override the same method, both aspects are guaranteed to compose correctly.
-This is a very hard problem, but it is solved by Metalama, so you don't have to bother about it.
+This is a very hard problem, but it is solved by Metalama, so you don't have to be concerned about it.

 [comment]: # (TODO: example log and cache)